tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 filters:

-: A list of certificate extension OIDs {{RFC5280}} with their allowed value(s) and represented in DER-encoded {{X690}} format.
+: A vector of certificate extension OIDs {{RFC5280}} with their allowed value(s) and represented in DER-encoded {{X690}} format.
 Some certificate extension OIDs allow multiple values (e.g., Extended Key Usage).
-If the server has included a non-empty filters list, the client certificate included in the response MUST contain all of the specified extension OIDs that the client recognizes.
+If the server has included a non-empty filters vector, the client certificate included in the response MUST contain all of the specified extension OIDs that the client recognizes.
 For each extension OID recognized by the client, all of the specified values MUST be present in the client certificate (but the